Last update September 30, 2025

 • In DxO FilmPack, the DxO Optics Module corrects vignetting, distorsion and color fringes.
 However, to the contrary of DxO PhotoLab, it doesn’t apply Lens softness (optimized sharpening).

-• From DxO FilmPack 7, all new pictures opened in the standalone version of the program use the DxO Wide Gamut color working space, which is also the DxO PhotoLab (version 6 and onwards) default color working space.
+• All new pictures opened in the standalone version of the program use the DxO Wide Gamut color working space, which is also the DxO PhotoLab (version 6 and onwards) default color working space.
 For the plug-in version, the color working space is set by the host program (Lightroom Classic, Photoshop) preferences.

 Graphical effects